square/leakcanary/README.md

 ### Identifying 3rd party leaks as "won't fix"

-Replace the default exclusion factory with a custom one and add custom exclusions:
+Set `exclusionsFactory` on the LeakCanary config to a `ExclusionsFactory` that delegates to the default one and then and add custom exclusions:

 ```kotlin
 class DebugExampleApplication : ExampleApplication() {